adityakmehrotra/Analyzing-Lake-Mendota-in-the-Winter/README.md

 - We see that in the 1800s, a typical freeze duration was nearly 120 days whereas in more recent decades, a typical duration has decreased to under 90 days.

 ## Run the Code
-Run the R Script file to get an outputted HTML file with my results.
+Knit the rmd file with the data file and script file downloaded to get an outputted HTML file with my results.